-Try to Book Your Flight Around Nap-time
+Tips for Flying with Babies: Book Your Flight Around Nap-time

 If your child is on a schedule book your flight to take off around nap-time and hopefully you will have the most peaceful flight ever.
 The same goes for trying to book a flight late in the evening around bedtime so you child will sleep through the flight.

-After you book, immediately call the airline and let them know you are traveling with an infant and would like to request a bulkhead seat so you can have access to their arm saving bassinets.
-Each airline has specific rules on age, length, and/or weight limits on the child using the bassinet so speak with the customer service rep when booking for specifics for that airline.
-This is amazing especially for overnight flights when you don’t want to risk dropping baby or need to eat or pee!
 The downfall to the bassinet is if you are traveling with another adult some airlines only allow for one parent to sit in the bulkhead seat as they reserve them for parents with babies.
 In order to secure the other seat the other adult might have to pay to upgrade to economy plus or hope the seat is empty and move after take off.

-Use Your Carrier
+Tips for Flying with Babies: Use Your Carrier

 Who doesn’t want to be hands-free?
 From carrying your diaper bag or carry on luggage to using the bathroom using a carrier will be a life saver.
 Technically airlines do not allow the baby to be in the carrier during landing and take off so be prepared to hold baby during those times if the flight attendant says something to you.
 Baby wearing in general tends to keep babies calm and they sleep well in them so I highly recommend this for international flights as well if you are unable to secure a bassinet.